Skip to content

 A trailing `[+ N conditional includes]` on the imports line means

-bodies — read the file directly when you need the full
+— read the file directly when you need the full dependency picture.

-Fall back to a full read only when `show`'s body isn't enough
+Fall back to a full read only when you need context beyond the body

 Integration notes per agent